 Click the plus icon to define additional policies.

-When you finish defining the enrichment policies, click Save to store the policy definition and view the list of saved policies.
+When you finish defining the problem area policies, click Save to store the policy definition and view the list of saved policies.

-Later, you can navigate to Setup > Alerts > Alert Enrichment to view the list of saved definitions.
+Later, you can navigate to Setup > Alerts > Alert Problem Area to view the list of saved definitions.